Dame Denise Lewis DBE is an accomplished presenter, broadcaster, former athlete and President of Commonwealth Games England.

 She has twice been runner-up in the BBC’s Sports Personality of the Year Awards (in 1998 and 2000) and was also honoured with an OBE in the 2000 New Year Honours.

 Denise is considered one of the BBC’s most credible commentators, which has seen her cover many key athletics events both at home and abroad.

 In 2012, Denise covered the Commonwealth Games and the London Olympics, reporting daily from the Olympic Park.

-She has gone onto present the European Diamond League and the London Marathon in 2014, the European Team Championships, the 2015 World Athletics Championships, the Rio Olympics in 2016 and the IAAF Championships in 2017.
+She has presented the European Diamond League and the London Marathon in 2014, the European Team Championships, the 2015 World Athletics Championships, the Rio Olympics in 2016 and the IAAF Championships in 2017.

-In 2018, Denise flew to the Gold Coast where she commentated on the Commonwealth Games and represented England as the President of Commonwealth Games England.
+In 2018, Denise flew to the Gold Coast, where she commentated on the Commonwealth Games and represented England as the President of the Commonwealth Games England.

 In addition to delivering BBC Athletics coverage, Denise has been involved in presenting a range of successful shows and documentaries.

 This has ranged from presenting two series of Camp Orange for Nickelodeon to joining Dame Mary Peters for the BBC NI documentary, The Run of Her Life.

 Denise has also presented for BBC One’s Seven Wonders of the Commonwealth, where she travelled to Zambia to report on the spectacular sight of Victoria Falls.
 Furthermore, she had a successful stint co-presenting The One Show in 2015 and following on from the popularity of her episode of Operation Meet the Street, Denise was featured as a Contributor for ITV’s Give a Pet a Home.
 Other guest slots have included Sky Sportswoman and Celebrity Squares.